learn-co-students/dog.js-001/README.md

 Represent a dog as an object.
 Your dog has two properties, `name` and `age`.
 There should be three functions that represent this age in years, days, and dog years (every year is 7 dog years).

-The three functions should be attached to the protoype while the `name` and `age` properties should be attached to each new object.
+The three functions should be attached to the prototype while the `name` and `age` properties should be attached to each new object.

 ## Properties defined on the instance Vs. Functions defined on the prototype